kundajelab/chipseq_pipeline/README_CODE.md

 ### Thread safety issue for global variables

 Remember that all tasks (task{}) in a `par` function go in parallel.
 It is already explained that we need global variables (typically map of string to store output file names; map's key is typically replicate id here) for parallelized BDS pipelines.
 There is a bug in handling global variables (locking/unlocking them).Reading (as r-value) and writing (as l-value) on a global variable in a `par` function will result in a crash of a pipeline.
 A hacky way to prevent this problem is **not to read global variables** in a `par` function.
-It's safe to read gloval variables in a `par` function only when all parallel tasks are finished (`wait` or `wait_clear_tids()` in a global scope).
-Also, add `monitor_par()` at the end of all `par` function.
-This function is sort of a barrier marking jobs as done when they finish.
 ```
 string{} bam, filt_bam, tagalign, peak	// global variables to store pipeline outputs (filenames)